Stripe

 Margins

 Not only do the additional products increase the take rate Stripe is able to charge, but they also create a more complete ecosystem for business finance.
-Companies using multiple products may be less likely to switch away from Stripe once its deeply embedded in their operations.
+Companies using multiple products may be less likely to switch away from Stripe once it is deeply embedded in their operations.

-Stripe has also diversified its product suite with higher-margin BaaS (Banking-as-a-Service) offerings aimed at platforms, including Treasury, Issuing, and Capital.
-Embedded finance (which refers to integrating financial products into non-financial platforms) helps platforms by opening up additional revenue streams, while enabling contextual financial services.
+Stripe has also diversified its product suite with higher-margin BaaS (Banking-as-a-Service) offerings, including Treasury, Issuing, and Capital.
+Embedded finance (which refers to integrating financial products into non-financial platforms) helps platforms by opening up additional revenue streams while enabling contextual financial services.
 In 2022, 9% of Stripe’s revenue came from non-payment products.
-For Capital, Stripe charges loan fees and platforms can earn a revenue share.
+For Capital, Stripe charges loan fees, and platforms can earn a revenue share.

 Treasury allows companies to store money using Stripe.
 When this money is spent on cards issued by Stripe Issuing, Stripe likely monetizes through interchange revenue, as other companies offering card issuing do.
 Interchange refers to the small fees associated with using payment cards.
 A portion of this interchange revenue can be shared with the platform.
 Here’s the breakdown of interchange fees for competitor Marqeta to provide an idea of what Stripe’s take rate could be: